Benjamin Hackl

 Talk: On a Reduction of Lattice Paths

-Today I gave a talk at Stellenbosch University (South Africa) presenting my current research on a reduction procedure for two-dimensional lattice paths consisting of the four steps up, right, down, left.
+Today I gave a talk at Stellenbosch University (South Africa) presenting my current research on a reduction procedure for two dimensional lattice paths consisting of the four steps up, right, down, left.
+The slides can be found on my Talks page.

 Date: March 4, 2016